bsyonline/hexo.bsyonline.github.io/source/_posts/routing-and-filtering-with-zuul.md

 ---
-title: Proxying Routing and Filtering using Zuul
+title: Routing and Filtering with Zuul
 tags:
   - Microservices
   - Spring Cloud